higgsboson1209/CheckingPneumonia/README.md

 # CheckingPneumonia
-Check whether someone has Pneumonia or Not
+We use Convolutional Neural Networks to check wether someone has Pneumonia or not.
+For getting high accuracy Transfer Learning has been used.
+The model has been built using Tensorflow and Keras, and to know more please take a look at the documentation.